alimohebbi/portfolio/README.md

 # Portfolio

 This is a creative project, and the goal is to use as many React concepts as possible within this portfolio.
+The project is the final step of obtaining certificate in [Advanced React](https://www.coursera.org/learn/advanced-react) course.
+I used
-I used component composition, code reusability, hooks, manage state, interact with an external API, create forms, lists and so on.
+component composition, code reusability, hooks, manage state, interact with an external API, create forms, lists and so on.